ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 ### Assign people and labels to the request

-Reviewers -> Assinged people will be notified to review your changes and provide feedback (code review)
+Reviewers -> Assigned people will be notified to review your changes and provide feedback (code review)
 \
-Assignees -> Assigned people will be responsible for overseeing the pull request and the merge process, we reccommend at least assigning yourself
+Assignees -> Assigned people will be responsible for overseeing the pull request and the merge process, we recommend at least assigning yourself
 \
 Labels -> Relevant tags for the pull request (best to pick the same ones as used in the issue being addressed)